Privacy

 • from our clients and third-party brokers (with whom you may have a direct relationship with, for example as a third party or an investor) who have shared your information with us in order for us to provide services to our clients;

-• All other information that is collected by us is information that you provide to us yourself, or that we have received from one of our clients (as set out above).
+• all other information that is collected by us is information that you provide to us, or that we have received from one of our clients (as set out above).

 We will collect the following types of information: